180Protocol/180protocol/protocolAggregator/README.md

 ./gradlew host:run
 ```

 It should print out some info about the started enclave.
-Then you can use the client to send it strings to reverse:
+Then you can use the client to send mails in sequance:

 ```
-./gradlew client:run --args="reverse me!"
+./gradlew client:run
 ```